LOOSE-LIPS/loose-lips-2.0/src/routes/blog/the-bpm-continuum-october-2019/index.md

   - imported/the-bpm-continuum-october-2019/image919.jpeg
 description: >-
-  This new feature continues from a series of articles I published from October 2018 to April 2019 &ndash; The 140 Roundup.
+  This new feature continues from a series of articles I published from October 2018 to April 2019 – The 140 Roundup.
 Back then I was exploring producers who were working fluidly in between styles of 140BPM bass music, such as grime and dubstep.
-The problem with this approach was that many of these artists aren&rsquo;t [...]Read More...
+The problem with this approach was that many of these artists aren’t [...]Read More...
 published: true
 tags: monthly-feature
 featured: false